tencentyun/intlcloud-documents/yehe_doc/视频服务/移动直播 SDK/新手指引_intl_en.md

 If you have any questions about MLVB, contact us via the following channels.

 - If your question is about documents, for example, the content or a link in the documents, click **Send Feedback** in the bottom right of a document to provide your feedback.
-- If you have questions about the MLVB service, talk to our [online customer service staff](https://cloud.tencent.com/act/event/Online_service?from=doc_267) or [submit a ticket](https://console.cloud.tencent.com/workorder/category).
+- If you have questions about the MLVB service, you can [submit a ticket](https://console.cloud.tencent.com/workorder/category).